 It is very important that you and your attorney determine whether your UIM policy has such a “consent” requirement and, if it does, that you comply with the requirement.

 Michigan courts have ruled that failure to obtain your UIM insurer’s consent (when it’s required) before settling with the at-fault driver will very likely void your UIM coverage and disqualify you from recovering anything under your UIM policy.

-Yes, you need underinsured motorist coverage in Michigan because without it, you and your family are at grave risk of being unable to recover the pain and suffering compensation and “excess” No-Fault PIP medical benefits you may be entitled to.
+Yes, you need Michigan underinsured motorist coverage because without it, you and your family are at grave risk of being unable to recover the pain and suffering compensation and “excess” No-Fault PIP medical benefits you may be entitled to.